Umang999/Web-Designing-from-Scratch/HTML/Day 1/README.md

 #About HTML
-HTML is a markup language for describing web pages.
+HTML is a markup language for describing web pages. <br>

-1) HTML stands for Hyper Text Markup Language
+1) HTML stands for Hyper Text Markup Language <br>
-2) HTML documents are described by HTML tags
+2) HTML documents are described by HTML tags <br>
-3) Each HTML tag describes different document content
+3) Each HTML tag describes different document content <br>

 ##HTML Tags
-HTML tag looks like:
+HTML tags look like this:-

 (opening of tag) &lt;tagname&gt; Appropriate content &lt;/tagname&gt; (closing of tag)
 ###Not all HTML tags have closing tags(void Elements or singleton tags). such as &lt;br&gt;,&lt;meta&gt; etc.